 In the business scenario, project management methodology is an evaluation of a company's financial and team skillset.
 It contains a site plan, project brief, front runners on a project, and back-end synchronization of the involved teams.
 Software projects differ from financial or HR projects, but the end goal is the same; profit.

-Over time, project managers have developed a plethora of methodologies for how they orchestrate and control their project, as well as the productivity of their project team members.
+Over time, project managers have developed a plethora of methodologies for how they orchestrate and control their projects, with the inclusion of project management software.

 Every list you’ll find on the internet regarding project management methodology types will vary.
 That’s because this term is fairly fluid, and everyone’s definition of “methodology” is different.

 In this article, I’ve compiled 13 of what I believe are the most commonly used methodology types in the hopes that you can find something that works well for your team.